So, you’ve decided to run your first marathon and registered your place; now what?

 It’s easier said than done, but it is important that you are realistic about what you can achieve and when.
 Only you know the strength of your running ability, so base your training plan around it.
 Remember to include a range of running exercises and workouts in the plan.

 Once you’ve settled into a routine, you can then begin thinking about target times, but for those who aren’t experienced or confident runners, start small, so your body becomes used to running for the 1st few weeks.
 Remember that your running plan can change, so don’t pressurize yourself if you need to change your schedule occasionally.
 The same goes if you’re struggling to complete your target mileage.

 You can’t control the weather, so try not to talk yourself out of training if it’s raining outside!

 Speaking from my own experience, it’s ok to stop and try again tomorrow.
 Putting pressure on yourself could lead to an injury, hindering your progress and motivation.

-Although a committed training plan is vital, it is also important that you don’t let it take over your day to day life.
+Although a committed training plan is vital, it is also important that you don’t let it take over your day-to-day life.
 Just like work, it is important that you maintain a sustainable lifestyle.
-By doing this, it will help to keep your mind healthy and focused.
+Doing this, it will help to keep your mind healthy and focused.
 Also, don’t overtrain; your body needs time to recover.
 This is particularly important when covering long distances.